 School Growth Plan

 We have been faced with small cohorts of students, which has made it challenging to offer a broad-based educational program.
 Recently, we implemented a new school structure and timetable based on Thomas Haney Secondary’s and AL Fortune’s Flexible Education Model.
 What we like about the Flex Ed and Self-Directed model is that we are able to structure the delivery of the courses with student learning at the forefront.
 We are able to offer a wider variety of courses within the timetable, structured so that there is more time for teachers and students to work individually or in groups with teacher support, with the amount of time that the students need and not what the class schedule requires.
 There is flexibility in terms of the number of “Seminar” classes students take, while we set the number of face-to-face classes at 2 to 3 per week depending on the class.
 We have also shortened the length of the classes to one-hour blocks and integrated courses into “Humanities” and “STEM” and provided double blocks for our junior grades.
-We have also added Exploration blocks: which are elective courses driven by student interest and inquiry (i.e. Indigenous Carving, Makerspace Cohort, Stress Busting Techniques, Cooking with Pressure and the Solar Power Cohort.)
-This year marks the implementation of results from our Learning Community Needs Assessment at PHSS.
-Our partner groups created the vision for PHSS moving forward.
+We also have Exploration blocks (Passion blocks) which are elective courses driven by student interest.
+This year some of the courses offered include: Volleyball, Makeup, Relaxation, Social Justice, Golf and Indigenous Culture.
+The results from our Learning Community Needs Assessment at PHSS has led to our partner groups creating a vision for PHSS moving forward.
 Students, staff, and parents, have taken part in a Values Assessment/Reflection.
 This reflection was guided by the questions: What values should guide our school program?
 What values would you like to be at the core of PHSS for you as a student/staff member/parent?

 The Values that guide our practice are PHSS CARES :

-We also try to ensure our students maintain a high level of physical activity via our full year intra-mural program along with our extra-curricular programs.
+We also try to ensure our students maintain a high level of physical activity via our full year intramural program.
+COVID-19 has limited our extra-curricular programs, but we encourage active living for all.
 Our entire school participates in the annual Terry Fox Run, Move for Health Day and the annual PHSS Sports Day.
-Each term has at least one Exploration block that promotes an active lifestyle (Basketball Academy, Floor Hockey, and Hip-Hop Dancing, are three examples this year).
+Some of our junior students participate in Mountain Biking Program supported by the Community School.
+Each term has at least one Exploration block that promotes an active lifestyle (Golf, Basketball, and Volleyball, are three examples this year).